ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 	*
 		- v

-		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=2-4 above for details).
+		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=2-7 above for details).

 	*
 		- p

-		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=2-4 above for details).
+		- is a one-dimensional array of size n and type T that is used for reverse communication (see status=2-7 above for details).

 	*
-		- nz_v
+		- iv

-		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=3-4 above for details).
+		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=5-6 above for details).

 	*
-		- nz_v_start
+		- lvl

-		- is a scalar of type INT that is used for reverse communication (see status=3-4 above for details).
+		- is a scalar of type INT that is used for reverse communication (see status=5-6 above for details).

 	*
-		- nz_v_end
+		- lvu

-		- is a scalar of type INT that is used for reverse communication (see status=3-4 above for details).
+		- is a scalar of type INT that is used for reverse communication (see status=5-6 above for details).

 	*
+		- index

+		- is a scalar of type INT that is used for reverse communication (see status=4 above for details).

+	*
-		- nz_p
+		- ip

 		- is a one-dimensional array of size n and type INT that is used for reverse communication (see status=4 above for details).

 	*
-		- nz_p_end
+		- lp

 		- is a scalar of type INT that is used for reverse communication (see status=4 above for details).

 	*
 		- w

-		- is an optional one-dimensional array of size o and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
+		- is a one-dimensional array of size o and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
 It need not be set if the weights are all ones, and in this case can be C_NULL.

+	*
+		- x_s

+		- is a one-dimensional array of size n and type T that holds the values $x_s$ of the norm shifts in the least-squares objective function.
+It need not be set if the shifts are all zeros, and in this case can be C_NULL.

 .. index:: pair: function; slls_information
 .. _doxid-galahad__slls_8h_1a457b8ee7c630715bcb43427f254b555f: